-Security Camera Upgrades
+Security Camera Upgrades at Middle Schools

 This project involved upgrading the closed circuit television (CCTV) security systems at the District's six middle schools.
 Improved campus monitoring and visibility was achieved by increasing the number of cameras locations and utilizing state-of-the-art camera technology.
 Project was completed in October 2018.